influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

 * `KapacitorAPI`
 * `KapacitorConfigAPI`

-Note that these privileges are system privilges and are separate from the database specific privileges that can be inspected using the `show grants for "<USER>"` command when connected to an Influxd-Data node.
+Note that these privileges are system privileges and are separate from the database specific privileges that can be inspected using the `show grants for "<USER>"` command when connected to an Influxd-Data node.
 When working with Kapacitor the last two privilege tokens are of interest.